+A DANGER

-Keep the battery away from sparks and open flames during charging, since the battery gives off an explosive gas mixture of hydrogen and oxygen.
+Batteries produce an explosive gas mixture of hydrogen and oxygen that can cause serious injury and burns if ignited.
+Keep the battery away from sparks and open flames during charging.
 When using a battery charger, connect the battery to the charger before turning on the charger.
 This procedure prevents sparks at the battery terminals which could ignite any battery gases.

-No fire should be drawn near the battery, or no terminals should have the tightening loosened.

 The electrolyte contains sulfuric acid.
 Be careful not to have it touch your skin or eyes.
-If touched, wash it off with liberal amount of water.
-Get medial attention if severe.
+If touched, wash it off with liberal amount of water and seek medial attention for more severe burns.